Canon70D/Weather-Dashboard/README.md

 # this simple application will allow users to check weather for a city
 # display current weather as well as 5 days forcast
 # the search history could be saved as well just in csae users to look back
+#
+# application could looks better if display a weather everytime the page load.. might work on that